Natural selection in compartmentalized environment with reshuffling: Generalization to a non-Poissonian distribution in compartments, to nonadditive phenotype, and to multi-trait phenotype cases

 All functions $f_n$ are naturally symmetric in the sense that if we denote by $\varpi$ a permutation of the set $\{1,\ldots,n\}$, then

-This symmetry comes from the fact that all the individuals in the droplet are equivalent and it does not matter which one we consider to be the first one, which one to be the second one, and so on.
-If the compartments had some internal structure, or the total activity depended on the order of entry of individual (think of the order of infection of the same bacteria by different phages), then the symmetry would be lost.
+This symmetry comes from the fact that all individuals in a compartment are equivalent and it does not matter which one we consider to be the first one, which one to be the second one, and so on.
+If the compartments had some internal structure, or the total phenotype depended on the order of entry of individual (think of the order of infection of the same bacterium by multiple phages), then the symmetry would be lost.

 Let us first consider $\rho \in \mathbb P_p$.
-Then the per-individual fitness distribution in the droplet of the $nk$-class for the phenotype $x$, analogously to (\ref{sigma-n}), is given by
+Then the probability density of the local fitness of individuals with phenotype $x$ in an $nk$-class compartment, analogously to (\ref{sigma-n}), is given by

-with the same notations as in section~\ref{selection-arbitrary}.
+with the same notations as in Section~\ref{selection-arbitrary}.
 Here $(f_n)_\star \colon C_c'(\mathbb R^n) \to C_c'(\mathbb R)$ is the pushforward generated by $f_n$.

 Note that for any $\rho_1$, \ldots, $\rho_n$ and any permutation $\varpi$ we have

 Indeed, for any $\phi \in C_c(\mathbb R)$ we have

 Because of this and because $(f_n)_\star$ is a linear operator, the following binomial identity is valid